mihoow/fs-test-task/README.md

 - Mock data is seeded on server boot when products collection is empty.

 ## CORS
-Frontend communicates with backend using a vite proxy which bypasses CORS At the same time, backend includes a cors() middleware that can be setup if needed
+Frontend communicates with backend using a vite proxy which bypasses CORS.
+At the same time, backend includes a cors() middleware that can be setup if needed